Nitin443/aboutme/README.md

 This is my first web pages host.
-I am trying since many days to host my first web pages on git gub but finally today I have acheive it.
+I am trying since many days to host my first web pages on git gub but finally today I have acheived it.
 I will work on it.